Things Don’t Look Too Rosy When It Comes to Lottery Taxation

 So, How Much Does the State Want?

-Lottery taxation varies greatly from state to state.
+Lottery taxation varies significantly from state to state.
 If you’re this keen on winning the lottery, you may consider relocating right now!
 This is especially true for the people living in a place where double taxation occurs.

 Lottery taxes themselves are pretty diversified.

-The lottery tax ranges from 3.4 percent in Indiana; four percent in Colorado, Missouri, Oklahoma and Virginia; around six percent in Arizona, Georgia, Kentucky, Montana and New Mexico to as much as 10 percent and more in New Jersey and Maryland.
+The lottery tax ranges from 3.4 percent in Indiana; four percent in Colorado, Missouri, Oklahoma, and Virginia; around six percent in Arizona, Georgia, Kentucky, Montana, and New Mexico to as much as 10 percent and more in New Jersey and Maryland.

 Lottery revenue does contribute to a large lump amount added to the budget, which is why so many states have additional taxes on top of income taxation.
 The implicit state revenue per capita from lottery earnings ranges from as little as 24 dollars in Kansas to the impressive 314 dollars per person in West Virginia, Tax Foundation reports.